danny2000tw/CarND-Traffic-Sign-Classifier-Project/report_writeup.md

 |     1.00    | Go straight or right |
 |     0.0     |          ..          |

+The model is very confident on making the predicions for the image (close to 100%).

 3

 | Probability | Prediction |
 |:-----------:|:----------:|
 |     1.00    |  No entry  |
 |     0.0     |     ..     |

+The model is very confident on making the predicions for the image (close to 100%).

 4